FERC Plans To Add New Environmental Justice Position

-The panel will renew its commitment to review equity concerns related to new energy projects.
+The panel's chairman said it will renew its commitment to review equity concerns related to new energy projects.

 The US Federal Energy Regulatory Commission (FERC) plans to create a new senior position designed to better incorporate environmental justice and equity concerns into the Commission’s decision-making process, including guidance of new energy projects, such as LNG facilities or pipelines, and their potential impact on communities.